Sessions

 Projects Without a Git Repository

-If the init fails — for example because the project root is inside another non-writable git repository, or git isn't on $PATH — the error message is shown in red inside the banner and the UI stays in the non-git state so you can retry.
+Once init completes, the banner disappears and the split button reverts to its normal worktree-first behaviour.
+If the init fails (for example the project root is inside another non-writable git repository), the error is shown in the banner and the UI stays in the non-git state so you can retry.

 Project Root Mode